projetoalfobre/a-mapoteca/_posts/2024-02-09-mapa-das-cooperativas.markdown

 author: Nelson Gonçalves (Alfobre.com)
 ---

-This is an online map of portuguese cooperatives.
+**Mapa das Cooperativas Portuguesas** (portuguese for Portuguese cooperatives map) is a webmap of active and historical cooperatives in Portugal.
 Cooperatives are businesses owned by “member-owners”.
 They are democratically controlled by their member-owners, and unlike a traditional business each member gets a voice in how the business is run.
+This is a work in progress, meaning that the map will be updated as frequently as possible.

-It's a work in progress and a collective project, meaning that more than one person is currently working on it.
-It will be updated as frequently as possible and in the future the dataset will be shared at [A-GeoCat](https://a-geocat.alfobre.com/)
+In the future, the dataset will be shared at [A-GeoCat](https://a-geocat.alfobre.com/).

+All suggestions,fixes and additions are welcome.
 For any questions and/or comments, please use projeto.alfobre@gmail.com

 The map content is available in portuguese only and you can check it [here](https://umap.openstreetmap.fr/en/map/mapa-das-cooperativas-portuguesas_1021529#7/39.309/-8.042) or explore the embedded below.